SAP/spartacus-docs/_pages/dev/kyma-integration.md

 export class AppModule {}
 ```

-Note that `kyma_client_id` and `kyma_client_secret` values have to match the backend configuration mentioned [above](#prerequisites).
+Note that `kyma_client_id` and `kyma_client_secret` values have to match the back end configuration mentioned [above](#prerequisites).

-## Getting the open id token
+## Getting the Open ID Token

-After configuring the kyma integration, one can obtain the open ID token (that's being used for communicating with kyma) by calling `getOpenIdToken()` method from `KymaService` facade.
+After configuring the Kyma integration, you can obtain the open ID token (that's being used for communicating with kyma) by calling `getOpenIdToken()` method from `KymaService` facade.
 Note that this token will be available only after a successful authentication (i.e. a user logs in or registers).